philipbelesky/groundhog/site/_projects/busan-cinema-complex.md

 {% include elements/figure.html image='3' caption='A parametric model showing how the surface topographic is used to scale and rotate the paving grid.' credit="TODO" %}

 That said the tight tie between landform and tiling strategy suggests an approach that can establish a more direct and intuitive link between a primary design driver — the topography — and a secondary design feature that can begin to optimise according to a given landscape condition.
 In contrast to the two earlier examples where surface development proceeded by transposing a pattern or developing a freeform mesh, here the surface development precedes the application of the parametric geometries, which in turn can inform the underlying surface development.
 The field-like tiling strategy  responds to iterations in the underlying landform, and takes local variations within the surface as its driver; creating a feedback loop that informs both the 'base' geometry and the tiling strategy itself.

+{% include elements/figure.html image='model' alt='Rhinoceros model of the landscape concept for the Busan Cinema Complex competition entry' %}
+{% include elements/figure.html image='definition' caption='Grasshopper definition recreating the tiling pattern used in the proposal.' credit='Albert Rex and Philip Belesky, for https://groundhog.la' %}